 Do you have a marketing plan for your business?
 In the simplest of terms, this means that you have planned out your marketing strategies for a specific amount of time, with your goals, timeline

-Where do you start?
+So, when it comes to marketing where do you start?
 As always, with where you are right now.
 Evaluate where you currently stand and then where you want to be.
 If you are unsure of your target audience, this should be decided before you dive in so you are putting your time and money where your people are.

 Once you have decided the areas to market, decided how you will track your progress in each area so you have measurable results.
 This will help you when the time comes to create the next plan.
 You can get rid of what is proving not to work and do more of what is.
 Whole of course always trying new things along the way.

 So what are the areas to choose from?
 Well, it’s believed that everyone who wants to be successful in their industry or profession should be using the following seven areas of marketing in some way.
 If you are a new or tiny business, start with three.
 As you evaluate where you currently are, you may find that you are already doing more than you think.
 Or not.
 Whatever you choose, all of your marketing should work together and be “stacked” to provide the most value for your efforts.

 The Seven Areas of Marketing

 2. Direct Mail: postcards, letters (Realtors are often great at these).
 Think about what makes you want to open things.
 Use the space on the envelopes to your advantage and use color.
 Education based is best.